thunderclient/axios-test/README.md

 4. Check `url` value in index.js
 5. run `node index.js`

-Make necessary change to config to see which config is fixing the self certificate issue
+Make necessary changes to config to see which config is fixing the self certificate issue